Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters

 \section{Conclusion}

-In this paper, we investigated the state-of-the-art method and explored the reason of the accuracy and robustness of the model cannot be achieved simultaneously from the empirical and theoretical perspective.
-We argued that it may be caused by the gap in the filters' weight distribution.
-Based on the above observation, we proposed the Adversarial Weight-Varied Network (AW-Net) to deal with the clean and adversarial example with different filters' weights to self-adapt input samples.
-We used MixBN to fit the distributions of clean and adversarial examples, and applied an adversarial detector sub-network to distinguish the clean and adversarial sample.
+In this paper, we theoretically explored the difference between standard-trained and robust-trained models versus the filters' weight distribution for the same network and argued that static neural networks were hard to address the trade-off issue.
+Then we proposed the Adversarial Weight-Varied Network (AW-Net) to deal with the clean and adversarial example with different filters' weights to self-adapt input samples.
+We used MixBN to fit the distributions of clean and adversarial examples and applied an adversarial router sub-network to distinguish the clean and adversarial samples.
 The generated regulation signals were applied to guide the adjustment of the dynamic network.
 A series of solid experiments proved that AW-Net could achieve state-of-the-art performance in W-Robust accuracy compared with other robust models on three datasets.

 \ifCLASSOPTIONcaptionsoff

 \fi